June 13, 2025

 G2 reviewers often highlight how easy it is to issue both virtual and physical cards with Ramp.
 I’ve seen users mention how simple it is to set spending limits, restrict categories, or block specific vendors in real time.
 It’s frequently described as a built-in safety net that gives teams more control, and many say employees find the system intuitive to use.

 Ramp’s AI features also get strong praise.
+I found it especially helpful for companies looking for the best expense management platform for growing companies who want to scale spending controls as they add new departments, vendors, and users.
 Reviewers note that it automatically flags duplicate expenses, categorizes transactions, and even suggests cost-cutting opportunities.
 Several users say these automations have helped them save both time and money across the board.

 The reporting dashboard is another favorite.
 I came across reviews describing how it gives a real-time snapshot of company spending, including vendor-specific insights and ready-to-download audit reports.
 Being able to drill down into trends has made it easier for finance teams to stay on top of their budgets.

-There are also occasional technical hiccups.
+There are also mentions about occasional technical hiccups on the G2 feedback.
 Some users report intermittent login delays or server timeouts.
-They’re not frequent, but when they do happen, they interrupt the flow just enough to be a nuisance.
+They’re not frequent, but when they do happen, they interrupt the flow.

 “I would love a built-in sync dashboard.
 The Dashboard would display the sync status of accounts payable/reimbursement and credit card transactions that synced or attempted to sync to the accounting system.
 Downloading the sync reports or clicking into each transaction with a sync error is not ideal for high transaction volume clients.”